-Policy 10 Noise: To recognise that some parts of the Rural Zone are subject to higher levels of noise generated by the transportation network and to avoid, or mitigate reverse sensitivity effects associated with those activities.
+To recognise that some parts of the Rural Zone are subject to higher levels of noise generated by the transportation networks and to avoid, or mitigate reverse sensitivity effects associated with those activities.

-Explanation: "Peace and tranquillity" can be affected by major transportation infrastructure, in particular the railways, State Highways and the Airport.
+'Peace and tranquility' can be affected by major transportation infrastructure, in particular the railways, State Highways and the airport.
 However, it is important that the functioning of this infrastructure is not compromised by reverse sensitivity issues involving noise, and provisions in the District Plan are necessary to achieve this.
-The location, design and operation of noise sensitive activities should involve the consideration of these existing noise sources.
+The location, design and operation of Noise Sensitive Activities should involve the consideration of these existing noise sources.